ajgreenman/mcdistance-android/README.md

 What does this app do?

 This app will calculate your McDistance and even provide handy conversions to the units of your choice (such as miles or kilometers).
-In addition, you can select locations on a map and the McDistance to that location will be calculated.
-That location's own McDistance will be calculated as well.
+You can use a map to calculate how many McDistances it is to the location of your choice, and you can get directions to the nearest McDonald's.